Mezriss/invaders/README.md

 # Invaders
-Space Invaders inspired game that procedurally generates almost all of its assets and content
+Invaders (I really need a better name) is a shoot-'em-up game inspired by Space Invaders (well, obviously), Galaga and a number of other games.

+But there is a twist - everything is procedurally generated.
+Not only ship sprites, but also weapons, enemy ship formations and attack patterns.
+Players will have to learn and adapt to this in each playthrough, in almost a roguelike fashion

+## Current state
+Game is playable, but lacks content - promised generated formations/patterns.
+Anyway, you can score points by killing same enemy formation over and over again.

 ## Roadmap
-* interface (title screen, game over screen, settings screen (?))
-* serve from github pages
-* support for mobile devices
+* support mobile devices
-* performance optimization
-* polish and reimplementation of original game or something close to it
+* add content for minimal interesting-to-play version
 * think of a better name
 * sound effects
 * content for level generator
+* intro sequence
-* optimize for N3DS browser
+* optimize for N3DS browser and maybe some other unusual platforms
 * add an ability to record gameplay as gifs/video
 * add social media buttons for easier highscore boasting